tidy-finance/website/docs/21_WRDS.md

   collect()
 ```

 Next, we look at the same descriptive statistics by industry.
 The figure below plots the number of stocks in the sample for each of the SIC industry classifiers.
-For most of the sample period, the largest share of stocks is apparently in Manufacturing, albeit the number peaked somewhere in the 90s.
-The number of firms associated with public administration seems to be the only category on the rise in recent years, even surpassing Manufacturing at the end of our sample period.
+For most of the sample period, the largest share of stocks is apparently in manufacturing, albeit the number peaked somewhere in the 90s.
+The number of firms associated with public administration seems to be the only category on the rise in recent years, even surpassing manufacturing at the end of our sample period.

 ```r